The Haunted Mansion: Development

 The idea for the Mansion precedes Disneyland and WED Enterprises, dating to when Walt Disney hired the first of his Imagineers.
 At the time, the park they were developing the attraction for was supposed to be located across from the studios.
-In 1951, the first known illustration of the park showed a main street setting, green fields, western village and a carnival.
+In 1951, the first known illustration of the park showed a main street setting, green fields, western village and carnival.
 Disney Legend Harper Goff developed a black-and-white sketch of a crooked street leading away from main street by a peaceful church and graveyard, with a run-down manor perched high on a hill that towered over main street.

 Disney assigned Imagineer Ken Anderson to create a story using Goff's idea.
 Plans were made to build a New Orleans-themed land in the small transition area between Frontierland and Adventureland.
 Weeks later, New Orleans Square appeared on the souvenir map and promised a thieves' market, a pirate wax museum, and a haunted house walk-through.
 Anderson studied New Orleans and old plantations, landing on an image of the Shipley-Lydecker House in Baltimore, Maryland.
 He came up with a drawing of an antebellum manor with features from the Baltimore house, overgrown with weeds, dead trees, swarms of bats and boarded doors and windows topped by a screeching cat as a weathervane.

 Disney, however, rejected the idea of having a run-down building in his park.
 He visited the Winchester Mystery House in San Jose, California, and was captivated by the massive mansion with its stairs to nowhere, doors that opened to walls and holes, and elevators.
 Anderson envisioned stories for the mansion, including tales of a ghostly sea captain who killed his nosy bride and then hanged himself, a mansion home to an unfortunate family, and a ghostly wedding party with well-known Disney villains and spooks.

 In 1961, handbills announcing a 1963 opening of the Haunted Mansion were given out at Disneyland's main entrance.
 Construction began a year later, and the exterior was completed in 1963.
 The attraction was previewed in a 1965 episode of Walt Disney's Wonderful World of Color, but the attraction itself did not open until 1969.
 The six-year delay owed heavily to Disney's involvement in the New York World's Fair in 1964–1965 and to an attraction redesign after Disney's death in 1966.

 After the fair, many Imagineers such as Marc Davis, X Atencio and Claude Coats contributed ideas to the project.
 By this time, Anderson had left the project.
 Rolly Crump showed Disney some designs for his version, which included bizarre objects like coffin clocks, candle men, talking chairs, man-eating plants, tiki-like busts, living gypsy wagons and a mirror with a face.
 Disney accepted these ideas and wanted to make the proclaimed "Museum of the Weird", a restaurant side to the now-named Haunted Mansion, similar to the Blue Bayou at Pirates of the Caribbean.
+However, Crump denies this claim in a 2021 interview in SFGATE.